Internships - Internships FAQs

 - Do I have to have a specific college major in order to participate in the program?

-- I’m not a photographer, but I love photography, have interned at a photography gallery, and wrote my thesis on Henri Cartier-Bresson.
-Will I fit in? or: I am an aspiring photographer.
-Will participating in Aperture’s internship program help me get published?
+- I’m not a photographer, but I love photography (or) I am a photographer, will this internship help me get published?

 - What are past participants in the Work Scholar Program doing now?

 Who is eligible for the Work Scholar Program?

 Aperture accepts qualified candidates at a range of points in their education and career paths.
 Most successful applicants have completed college (with the exception of the part-time positions, for which we often accept current students) and have already gained some experience in their field of interest, or current students in a related field of study.

 Do you accept international applicants?